 have journeys to take, ships to name and crews.” ~ Toni Morrison, from the jacket of The Black Book

-- John Steinbeck, American novelist and winner in 1940 for The Grapes of Wrath, and in 1962 the Nobel Prize for Literature, an award that few, including the author, believed he deserved (February 27, 1902-December 20, 1968):
+John Steinbeck, American novelist and Pulitzer prize winner in 1940 for The Grapes of Wrath, and winner of the Nobel Prize for Literature in 1962, an award that few, including the author, believed he deserved (February 27, 1902-December 20, 1968):

 “As happens sometimes, a moment settled and hovered and remained for much more than a moment.
 And sound stopped and movement stopped for much, much more than a moment.” ~ John Steinbeck, from Of Mice and Men

-Personally, I always like Steinbeck more than Faulkner, and Fitzgerald more than both, and Carson McCullers more than all of them.
+Personally, I always liked Steinbeck more than Faulkner, and Fitzgerald more than both, and Carson McCullers more than all of them.

 More later.
 Peace.